-Headed by the Sojourner Family Peace Center, this 3-year demonstration project aims to develop trauma-informed screening, service, and referral processes to address the needs of polyvictimized clients.
-Through this initiative, a specialized trauma-informed polyvictimization screening tool and associated service program will be developed and offered to clients that receive services from the Family Peace Center (FPC).
-Following a polyvicitmization screening at intake, the FPC, which is a collaborative network of agencies in Milwaukee, will provide and secure a range of services needed to address survivors’ history of violence.
+Funded by the U.S. Department of Justice, this 3-year project aims to develop trauma-informed screening, service, and referral processes to address the needs of polyvictimized clients.
+Through this initiative, a polyvictimization screening tool will be developed and administered with clients that receive services from the Sojourner Family Peace Center.
+Following the polyvictimization screen results will be used to inform client services and referrals.

 FundingU.S.
 Department of Justice, Office of Justice Programs, Office for Victims of Crime

-Family Peace Center
+Sojourner Family Peace Center

 National Alliance for Hope